BriOD/menu-project/notes.md

     -In order to solve problem of redirecting to a correct page, maybe a category should be a nested resource of a menu. then when you edit a category you redirect to the menu from params, and the category from params.

+    -Let user be able to see all the reviews that they have made.
     <!-- -It seems I am not allowed to review an item twice, any review on any item restricts me from reviewing a different Item.  -- was checking to see if current_user was in collection of users who have reviewed after i built a review associated to the currect_user -->